-Facebook advertising is one of the most efficient means of marketing, especially for Shopify ecommerce stores.
+You see, Facebook advertising is one of the most efficient means of marketing... especially for Shopify eCommerce stores.

 1. Choose The Right Placement

-The desktop newsfeed is great for engagement and immediate conversions as it supports longer copy and link descriptions.
+The desktop newsfeed is great for engagement and immediate conversions.
+That's because it supports longer copy and link descriptions.

-The mobile newsfeed and the Stories feed are great for engagement too but their unique strong point is generating brand discovery and awareness that drives users to remember the brand message and make a conversion (purchase or sign up) the next day on their desktop.
+The mobile newsfeed and the Stories feed are great for engagement, too.
+But their unique, strong point is generating brand discovery and awareness that drives many users to remember the brand message.
+They can make a conversion (purchase or sign up) the next day on their desktop.

-Instagram has a particularly highly engaged audience, and although the ad campaigns there are slightly more expensive than on Facebook itself, their generally high performance is worth considering.
+Instagram has an audience that engages pretty well.
+And although the ad campaigns there are more expensive than on Facebook, their generally high performance is worth considering.

 2. Avoid Sounding Like An Ad

-This may sound counter-intuitive, but the most successful Facebook ads don’t sound like ads.
-People don’t like being advertised to.
-When people feel persuaded, they tend to immediately disengage.
+Newsflash: People don’t like being advertised to.
+When people feel persuaded, they tend to disengage immediately.

-This is especially true in today’s business environment where modern-day consumers are more aware than ever of the lengths that brands are willing to go to, to make them see and respond to advertising.
+This is particularly true in today’s business environment.
+Modern-day consumers are more aware than ever of the lengths that brands are willing to go to make them see and respond to advertising.

-Your ad should get the viewer to engage with your brand without interrupting their interest.
+So, your Facebook ad should get the right audience to engage with your brand without interrupting their interest.

-Use action verbs such as “Get”, “Learn” and “Try” and avoid exaggeration words such as “Best”, “Top” and “#1”
+What you can do is use action verbs such as “Get”, "Create", “Learn” and “Try” and avoid exaggerating words such as “Best”, “Top” and “#1”.